suprachakra/AtlasMesh-Fleet-OS/docs/Technical/04_Data_and_Analytics_Integration.md

 ### 📊 **1) Data Strategy Overview**

 AtlasMesh Fleet OS implements a comprehensive data strategy that enables evidence-based operations, continuous improvement and regulatory compliance.
-This document outlines the data architecture, integration patterns, and analytics capabilities that power the platform.
+This document outlines the data architecture, integration patterns and analytics capabilities that power the platform.

 #### 🎯 **1.1 Core Data Principles**